arp242/uni/README.markdown

     👐🏿 open hands         People & Body  hands
     🙌🏿 raising hands      People & Body  hands

-The default is to display all genders ("person", "man", "woman"), but this can be filtered with the `-gender` option:
+The default is to display only the gender-neutral "person", but this can be changed with the `-gender` option:

     $ uni e -gender man -groups person-gesture
     🙍‍♂️ man frowning      People & Body  person-gesture